Getting started with a performance test of 5 concurrent robots emulating real users.

 You will see the Injectors page with your registered Injector.

-The start index is 1 (starting with the first user), launch delay (seconds between starting users)
+* By default start index is "1". (starting with the first user)

-rUserManager window (the module that manages rUsers sessions) will launch and you will see the rUsers connecting.
+rUserManager window (the component that manages rUsers sessions) will launch and you will see the rUsers connecting.

 Launch AppLoader Controller.